All Episodes

 How you doing?

-You've been a good awesome.
+Good, you've been a good looker.

-You go to school.
+You go to school?

 Not yet.